-The Bionic Voice is the world’s first smart wearable electronic voice prosthesis for laryngectomy people
+Laronix is pleased to introduce Bionic Voice, the world’s first smart wearable electronic voice prosthesis for laryngectomy people (larynx amputees or laryngectomees).
 Bionic Voice substitutes and regenerates

-It is naturally controlled by respiration and has an exceptionally high voice-quality.
+It is naturally controlled by respiration and has an exceptionally high voice quality.
 The Voice is generated by a smart algorithm and can be trained in its future generation to reach a voice quality resembling the patient’s own.

 Bionic Voice is a wearable system, integrating hardware and software to generate true voice for laryngectomees.